Socio-economic outcome area 13

 There is currently no nationally representative data available on the number of Aboriginal and Torres Strait Islander women reporting that family violence is common in their communities.

 The NCAS is a national survey that collects data on people’s understanding of violence against women, their attitudes towards it, what influences their attitudes, and if there has been a change over time.
-In 2017, the NCAS included a question asking survey participants if they agree that ‘violence against women is common’.
+In 2021, the NCAS included two questions asking survey participants whether ‘violence against women is a problem in’:

-Due to the small sample of Aboriginal and Torres Strait Islander women who were asked this question (n=48), the results should not be used to draw conclusions at the national level.
+Due to the small sample of Aboriginal and Torres Strait Islander women who were asked these questions (n=248), the results should not be used to draw conclusions at the national or state and territory level.
+The NCAS is unlikely to be fully representative of Aboriginal and Torres Strait Islander peoples across Australia, and therefore cannot be used to:

 Future reporting: